MAIF/otoroshi/manual/next/docs/entities/data-exporters.md

 Writes events in `.gor` format compatible with [GoReplay](https://goreplay.org/).

 :::warning
 This exporter only catches `TrafficCaptureEvent`.
 These events are generated when a route has the `capture` flag enabled.
-See @ref[engine docs](../topics/engine.md).
+See [engine docs](../topics/engine.md).
 :::
 | Property | Type | Description |
 |----------|------|-------------|